 You’re entitled to free NHS dental treatment if you’re pregnant when you start your treatment and for 12 months after your baby is born.

-How do I get free dental care when pregnant?
+How long do you get free prescriptions for when pregnant?

 Why do you get free dental when pregnant?

 It is also more likely plaque will build up on teeth during this time.
 For this reason, a dental check up during pregnancy is encouraged.
 NHS dental care is free to women from the time a pregnancy is confirmed up until 12 months after the baby is born.

 - Child Tax Credit.

 When you can get statutory maternity pay